hashicorp/vagrant/docs/rake.md

 task :up do
-  puts "About to run vagrant-up..." env = Vagrant::Environment.load! env.commands.up
+  puts "About to run vagrant-up..." env = Vagrant::Environment.load! env.commands.subcommand("up")
   puts "Finished running vagrant-up" end
 {% endhighlight %}

+The arguments to `subcommand` are simply an array of parameters that you'd typically sent to the command line client, ignoring the `vagrant` part.
+This allows you to do more complex things easily:

+{% highlight ruby %}
+desc "Package my environment with a custom file" task :package do env = Vagrant::Environment.load! env.commands.subcommand("package", "--include", "MyCustomFile") end
+{% endhighlight %}

 ## SSH Commands

 Perhaps you want to write a rake task that does some commands within the virtual server setup?
-This can be done through the `ssh` accessor of the environment, which is an instance of `Vagrant::SSH`. `Vagrant::SSH` is simply a wrapper around `Net::SSH` and the objects returned are typically `Net::SSH` objects.
+This can be done through the `ssh` accessor of any VM within the environment, which is an instance of `Vagrant::SSH`. `Vagrant::SSH` is simply a wrapper around `Net::SSH`.

 The following example is a useful example showing how to create a graceful shutdown command: